Bhagavad Gīta Bhāshya and Tātparya

 "sudurdarśamidaṁ rūpaṁ dṛṣṭavānasi yanmama। devā apyasya rūpasya nityaṁ darśanakāṅkṣiṇaḥ॥"

-"This form of mine, which you have seen, is very difficult to behold.
-Even the gods constantly yearn to see this form." - B.G 11-52
+"This form of Mine which you have seen is exceedingly difficult to behold; even the gods ever long for the vision of this form." - B.G 11-52

 "iṣṭosi me dṛḍhamiti tato vakṣyāmi te hitam।" (18-64)